Frequently Asked Questions

 Students who are enrolled in an ensemble may register for 0-1credit.
 Multiple semesters can be combined to fulfill the Creative Process (CP) LAF requirement.

 What are the tuition/attendance costs at University of Redlands School of Music?

 The tuition cost for 2013-2014 is $40,990.
 The estimated cost of attendance (including room and board, books and supplies, medical coverage and associated student body fees) is $56,572.
-More information can be found at the Financial Aid website.
+More information can be found at the Student Financial Services website.

 Do you accept transfer students?

 We welcome applications from students who wish to transfer from an accredited four-year college or two-year junior college.
 The highest level that students can transfer as is a junior.